 Gum Disease: People with diabetes are at unique risk for periodontal or gum diseases because they are more prone to bacterial infection and have a reduced ability to combat bacteria.
-Periodontal disease is an inflammation of the gum line, which then affects the surrounding bones and teeth.
+Periodontal disease is an inflammation of the gum line, affecting the surrounding bones and teeth.
 Gum disease can lead to painful chewing and tooth loss.

 Also, periodontal diseases have the possibility of affecting blood sugar control.
 In turn, this contributes to the progression of diabetes, making the linkage between diabetes and oral health two-way.

 Dry Mouth: One oral symptom of undetected diabetes is dry mouth.
-Dry mouth or xerostomia is a condition where the mouth does not produce enough saliva.
+A dry mouth or xerostomia is when the mouth does not produce enough saliva.
 Saliva moistens and cleanses the mouth.
 It also prevents infection by controlling bacteria and fungi in the mouth.
-When left untreated, dry mouth can cause tooth decay, infections, ulcers, and soreness.
+Dry mouth can cause tooth decay, infections, ulcers, and soreness when left untreated.

 Oral Thrush: People with diabetes can also get thrush, a fungal infection that appears in the body’s moist and warm regions.
 A dry mouth and high glucose levels in the saliva contribute to the yeast’s growth, leading to thrush.
-Additionally, due to reduced blood circulation, uncontrolled diabetes can also result in slow oral wound healing.
+Additionally, uncontrolled diabetes can also result in slow oral wound healing due to reduced blood circulation.

 Dental Health Tips for People with Diabetes

 - Practicing good oral hygiene is vital for everyone.
-Brushing and flossing are the most basic activities individuals can do to maintain good oral health.
+Brushing and flossing are the most essential activities to maintain good oral health.
 However, avoid aggressive brushing because it can irritate the gums.

 - During routine check-ups, update the dentist on the status of your condition and any medications you take.
-It is also advisable to consult with your diabetes physician first to properly assess your health condition.
+It is also advisable to consult your diabetes physician first to assess your health condition properly.

 - Control your blood sugar.
-Reasonable blood sugar control is the key to the regulation and prevention of mouth problems.
+Reasonable blood sugar control is the key to regulating and preventing mouth problems.
 People with diabetes who have controlled blood sugar levels are less prone to periodontal diseases than individuals with low blood sugar control.

-- Say no to smoking, at it aggravates gum diseases.
+- Say no to smoking, as it aggravates gum diseases.

-People with diabetes must pay extra attention to taking care of their mouths as they are at higher risk of oral health problems.
+People with diabetes must pay extra attention to their mouths as they are at higher risk of oral health problems.

 10 Foods to Enjoy Safely